semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### `pattern-regex`

-The `pattern-regex` operator searches files for a [Python `re`](https://docs.python.org/3/library/re.html) compatible expression.
+The `pattern-regex` operator searches files for a [PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html)-compatible expression.
 This is useful for migrating existing regular expression code search functionality to Semgrep.

 The `pattern-regex` operator can be combined with other pattern operators: